 The Ex-Evangelical Community

-This is the introduction to my series of articles on post-evangelicalism aka the Ex-Evangelical Community.
+This is the introduction to my series of articles on the Ex-Evangelical Community.

 We are facing a problem in the West, specifically here in America…many people have left or are leaving churches, especially millenials.
 Consider what Ken Ham writes in his book, “Ready to Return“: